ryanfp/DnD-Compendium/📚 - Information Compendium/👨🏻‍🤝‍👨🏻 - Player Options/Classes/Classes.md

 	- **Bender Class**
 - LaserLlama’s Expanded Subclasses (only if needing to add some)
 - Rokugan (if I get a copy)
+- Drizzt’s Travelogues

 To-Do:
 - Type the rest of the subclasses
 - Add any extras classes from listed sources
+- Rethink the Shaman/Witch thing?
+Also Occultist?
+- Find way to buff Cardcaster or remove it
 - Go through subclasses with Lex (possibly and Co.)
 	- Remove certain redundant vanilla classes if niche is filled
 		- Way of Four Elements Monk